 Amy specialises in research around how babies are fed; whether they are breast or formula fed, how they are introduced to solid foods, and the impact these decisions could have on their long term eating behaviour and weight.
 In particular, her research focusses on why feeding babies is a public health issue, affected heavily by societal and cultural beliefs and behaviours, and therefore why responsibility for feeding should not lie solely with the mother.
 Her research seeks to develop interventions to improve infant feeding choices targeted at wider society rather than individual mothers alone.

-Amy is author to two infant feeding books both published by Pinter and Martin.
+Amy is author to three infant feeding books both published by Pinter and Martin.

 Breastfeeding Uncovered: Who really decides how we feed our babies